 After enjoying the outdoors, step through the doors of Makana Confectioners in Blenheim.
 Famous for its handmade chocolate delicacies, it’s the perfect place to treat your other half.
 Since you’re in the heart of wine country, you may be tempted by the Marlborough Pinot Noir Truffles.
 Give yourselves permission - you won’t regret it.

 Sounds from the Skies

 Just a one-hour boat ride out towards the Queen Charlotte Sound lies Motuara Island.
-A predator-free bird sanctuary, it’s home to a wide range of rare bird species, including the Yellow-crowned Parakeet and South Island Saddleback, plus King Shags, penguins, fantails, bellbirds and Tuis – just to name a few.
-It’s a special way to spend some time with a special someone, surrounded by thousands of the country’s most special creatures.
+A predator-free bird sanctuary, it’s home to a wide range of rare bird species, including the Yellow-crowned Parakeet and South Island Saddleback, plus King Shags, penguins, fantails, bellbirds and Tuis – to name a few.
+It’s a unique way to spend some time with a special someone, surrounded by thousands of the country’s most extraordinary creatures.